Who We Are

 Elizabeth is responsible for overseeing the day-to-day operations of the Trinity Apple Valley campus.
 She earned her PhD in clinical psychology from California School of Professional Psychology Los Angeles.
 Elizabeth worked 5 years at the San Bernardino County Department of Behavioral Health, where she conducted intake assessments and provided therapy services for children and adults in an outpatient setting.
 In 2015, she received a Certificate of Appreciation in recognition of Exemplary Human Services from the San Bernardino County Probation Department.
 She held the clinical coordinator position at Trinity Apple Valley for over 12 years, prior to becoming the campus director in 2016.

-Aris Alexander, President
+Aris Alexander, Member

 Judith Jarvis, Member